You want smart political talk without the meltdowns?

 Probably nothing.

-What's Joe Joe going to do when Taiwan uh is invaded by uh China?
+What's Joe going to do when Taiwan is invaded by China?

 Probably nothing.

-You know, here's Janet Yellen, you know, saying our support for Ukraine is lasting and unconditional, and they're going to send them another ten billion dollars over the next nine months.
+You know, here's Janet Yellen, you know, saying our support for Ukraine is lasting and unconditional, and they're going to send them another $10 billion over the next nine months.

-Let me make clear the United States um and the allies.
+Let me make clear, the United States and the Allies.

 We stand with Ukraine and want to support Ukraine.

-Um, in addition to that, we need ongoing economic support.
+In addition to that, they need ongoing economic support.

-And then to add insult to injury, Tony Blinken, you know, says the he defends depleting our weapons stockpiles in this very uncertain time to support Ukraine.
+And then to add insult to injury, Tony Blinken says he defends depleting our weapons stockpiles in this very uncertain time to support Ukraine.

 No, we cannot give up.

-Like, for example, we shouldn't be selling our strategic petroleum reserves, but Joe Biden is doing that, and he's importing three million barrels of oil now a day from Venezuela.
+Like, for example, we shouldn't be selling our strategic petroleum reserves, but Joe Biden is doing that, and he's importing 3 million barrels of oil now a day from Venezuela.

 Now he's going to prop up Venezuela's economy so they can be another well-funded enemy of the United States.